rex-enigma/data_structures_and_algorithms_in_dart/lib/queue/queue.md

-Queue used **FIFO**, first-in first-out ordering, meaning the first element that was added will always be the first to be removed.
+Queue used **FIFO**, first-in first-out ordering, abstract data type, meaning the first element that was added will always be the first to be removed.

 Queues are handy when you need to maintain the order of your elements to process later.

 Queue only cares about removal at the front and insertion at the back, you don't need to know what the contents are in between.

-#### Queue can be implemented using:
+#### Queue ADT can be implemented using:
 1. list(normal array data structure).
-2. doubly linked list or singly linked list
+2. doubly linked list or singly linked list data structure
 3. Ring buffer.
 4. Two stacks.